 Wildlife in the Cemetery

-Because of its secluded location and abundance of trees and grasses, Rectory Lane Cemetery is a haven for wildlife in the middle of Berkhamsted town.
-Many species of wild birds, mammal and insects can be easily seen.
-Here are some of the species you may see, depending on the time of year.
+The Cemetery is a haven for wildlife in the middle of Berkhamsted, with many species of wild birds, mammal and insects.
+Here are some you may see, depending on the time of year.

 This large, magnificent bird of prey can be recognised by its distinctive forked tail, black and white angled wings and red plumage underneath.
 With a wingspan of nearly 2 metres, this is one of Britain’s largest birds.